ammar-tanwar/bloglearnbay/posts/top-5-Job-ready-data-science-course-for-managers-and-leaders-in-2022.md

 id: "top-5-Job-ready-data-science-course-for-managers-and-leaders-in-2022"
 tableData:
   [
-    The Gradual Advancement of Data Science field,
-    Why should you opt to become a data science skill-equipped manager?, ]
+        The Gradual Advancement of Data Science field, Why should you opt to become a data science skill-equipped manager?,
+        1. Which Are The Top 5 Data Science Institute For Managers and Leaders?,
+        2. Executive Post Graduate Program in Data Science- Upgrad,
+        3. PGP for Data Science and Business Analytics- Great Learning,
+        4. PGP in Data Analytics and Machine Learning by Imarticus,
+        5. Professional Certification In Data Science - SimpliLearn, Conclusion,
+  ]
 ---

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-science-job-role-1.png" style="width:100%" class="img"/></img>

-# **Top 5 Job-Ready Data Science Course For Managers And Leaders In 2022**
+# Top 5 Job-Ready Data Science Course For Managers And Leaders In 2022

 Data Science Course For Managers- The Assured Way of a Lucrative Career Switch, even after 10 Years of Employment

 8 to 10 years of career means you are gradually approaching your retirement.
 At this stage, no one wants to experiment.
 Rather everyone searches for a settled career space.
 But even after having 15 years of experience, so many professionals are now pursuing data science certification courses, in fact paying 2 to 3 lakhs for the same.
 Leadership level professionals are getting mad over <b><a href="https://www.learnbay.co/job-guarantee-or-money-back-data-science-ai-certification-course" target="_blank">data science certification courses</a></b>

-In fact, several ed-tech platforms are also introducing various **data science and AI Courses** like a rapid-fire.
+In fact, several ed-tech platforms are also introducing various <a href="https://www.learnbay.co/advance-data-science-certification-courses" target="_blank">Data Science and AI Courses </a>like a rapid-fire.
 But have you ever thought about why such a sudden need to pursue data science courses was raised amongst the leadership level pros?
 And also, are these courses really help to achieve your desired career growth?
 This blog will provide more information on the identical.

-## **The Gradual Advancement of Data Science field**
+## The Gradual Advancement of Data Science field

 Data science and AI are not new, as we know.
 When Data Science was first introduced, its focus was mainly on the IT field.
 As time went by and data science gained an advantage in virtually every field.
 Gradually it started advancing.
 Consequently, everyone said that Data Science was bigger than the internet itself.
 And somehow, it's become true.
 Now, approx 2.5 quintillion bytes of data generation occur on a daily basis across the world.
-Every single industry has now converted to the benefits of data science and AI, and so is project management work in the same. _Without analytical knowledge, project managers' jobs will be directed to high risk._ Here lies the importance of **data science courses for managers and leaders.**
+Every single industry has now converted to the benefits of data science and AI, and so is project management work in the same. _Without analytical knowledge, project managers' jobs will be directed to high risk._ Here lies the importance of <a href="https://www.learnbay.co/data-science-ai-for-managers">Data Science courses for managers and leaders.</a>

 Data science was induced as a small advancement in technology.
 It disrupted the market in all sectors, from warehousing to sales and marketing to consumers.
 It was a massive drive for companies to bloom their businesses, but it was even more massive when it started taking over the operational process in businesses.
 It took over the machines currently used by companies and forced many businesses to rule out their outdated business methods and update their systems with Data Science and Artificial Intelligence.

-## **Why should you opt to become a data science skill-equipped manager?**
+## Why should you opt to become a data science skill-equipped manager?

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-science-job-role-2.png" style="width:100%" class="img"/></img>

 According to a <a href="https://towardsdatascience.com/analysis-of-data-science-and-ml-job-openings-in-usa-eda-e9191dddef15" target="_blank">Towards Data Science' Article</a>, at the ending era of 2020, in the USA, the total number of <b><a href="https://www.learnbay.co/data-science-course/data-science-for-working-professionals" target="_blank">data scientist job</a></b> vacancies was 46.1%, and the lead **data scientist** role was lying at a percentage of 4.1%.
 But the scenario has changed to a broader extent.
-At present, In the USA and around the globe, there is a huge vacancy in the lead **data scientist** roles and managerial designations.
+At present, In the USA and around the globe, there is a huge vacancy in the lead **data scientist** <a href="https://blog.learnbay.co/different-jobs-opportunities-of-data-science" target="_blank">roles </a>and managerial designations.

 As of the mid of May 2022, over 72000 lead and managerial openings were available in data science worldwide.
 At the same time, the vacancies at the junior to moderate level are becoming quite stagnant.